 Dad, here are some of the things I wish I could tell you about your suicide.

 1. Sometimes I’m really mad at you

 …and then I’m overwhelmed by guilt because I shouldn’t be mad at you.
-No one gets mad at people who die of cancer.
-No one would have said “How selfish of Kevin to have that heart attack, how could he?”
+No one gets mad at people who have accidents or heart attacks.
+No one would have said “How selfish of Kevin to get cancer, how could he?”

 I know, of course I know, that yours was an illness like any other.
 And yet there are times – like when I bought my house and realised how desperately I needed your help with the DIY; my graduation day only two months after you died when your empty seat was all I could see; Becky’s wedding when mum walked her down the aisle and it should have been you – yes, there are times when I feel so angry with you.
 Times when I wonder how you could do it to us, why you made that decision in spite of what it meant for the people you left behind.

 But I suppose it’s okay to be angry sometimes, understandable perhaps.
-Even if that’s just to highlight what a mountain there is to climb before we can truly understand mental illness.
+Even if that’s just to highlight what a battle we have on our hands before we can truly understand mental illness.
 Because mental illness really IS just like cancer and other physical illnesses.
 Just like cancer, it doesn’t discriminate.
 It doesn’t care how many people love you, or how successful you are, or how much money you have in the bank.